cpske/ISP/code-quality/index.md

 * Look at coding guidelines from some real projects.
 Apache is good source.

 ## Coding Style and Coding Convention

-Code is *easier to read* if you consistently apply some guidelines, and *easier for others to read* if everyone on the team appies the same coding style.
+Code is *easier to read* if you consistently apply some guidelines, and *easier for others to read* if everyone on the team uses the same coding style.

 Team projects usually have a "coding standard" -- some companies have a single company coding standard.
+Google, Apache Foundation, and Microsoft have coding standards.

-Over time, coding standards and guides have emerged.
+Over time, common coding standards and guides have emerged.
-There is *some* variation in the details of a coding style guide, but they all agree on most (over 95%) of the details.
+There is *some* variation in the details of a coding style guide, but they all agree on most of the details.

 ## Coding Standard

-There docs show the Python "official" coding standard, called PEP8:
+These docs show the Python "official" coding standard, called PEP8:

 * [pep8.org](http://pep8.org/) is a single page easy-to-read summary of how to use [PEP 8](https://www.python.org/dev/peps/pep-0008/) the official Python Style Guide.
 * Python Guide for Docstrings [PEP 257](https://www.python.org/dev/peps/pep-0257/)